 It is advised that all candidates should have some existing links to sports teams, clubs or associations.
 The course requires students to develop their coaching skills and therefore there is an expectation that all students will be motivated to deliver and take part in practical sessions - both in and out of the College environment - with a range of clients.

-In Year One, candidates will study four units:
+In Year 1, candidates will study four units:

-In Year Two, candidates will study four units:
+In Year 2, candidates will study four units:

 There will be ongoing assessment throughout the year.
 Each unit will be split into a number of assignments and assessed against the unit content.
 These assessments will be graded on a Pass, Merit or Distinction basis.

 Assessments will be a mixture of presentations, reports, practicals and essays, and will form your portfolio of evidence.